India Map

 In India, the craft is a way of life.
 Craft Bazar or haat or mela is the common sightings in such context.
 But within the urban context, the craft has to redefine itself.
 In the recent decade, crafts are bringing a new wave of creating a material culture and emerging as a collaborative practice.
 It is time to celebrate this emergence of crafts, globally and within India by bringing them to the public domain through craft-design collaborations.

-All / Project Leader / Teaching Associate / Tutor / Research Assistant / Students
+All / Project Leader / Research Associate / Teaching Associate / Tutor / Research Assistant / Students

 No Team Members Found